AI infrastructure that runs where you govern it — not where the hyperscaler is.

 From request to operating endpoint.

-- 01Tell us where it goesPick a tier (Edge, Community, Hub) and tell us the site, the constraints (power, network, environment), and who will use it.
+- 01Tell us where it goesPick a tier (Site, Regional, National) and tell us the location, the constraints (power, network, environment), and who and what it will serve.

-- 02We deployWe provision the hardware, the housing, the network, and the Tenzro Network node software.
+- 02We deployWe provision the hardware, the housing, the network, and the Tenzro Network node software on your infrastructure.
 License acceptance happens at provisioning.
 Your master Tenzro DID controls per-device identities.

-- 03You operateYour team uses the inference endpoint immediately — locally, privately, at LAN latency.
-Per-call audit, per-token billing, full protocol surface.
+- 03You own and operateYour endpoint is live immediately — locally, privately, at LAN latency.
+Per-call audit, per-token metering, full protocol surface.
+You hold the keys; we run it alongside you for as long as you need.

-- 04Federate or stay localOperate fully on-site, or connect to the public Tenzro Network to publish models, accept external traffic, or contribute to distributed training.
+- 04Federate or stay sovereignOperate fully in-perimeter, or connect to the Tenzro Network to publish models, accept external traffic, or contribute to distributed training.
 Your choice; the protocol does not require either.

 Tenzro Micro Data Centers are not a raw-compute marketplace.
-We do not sell GPU-hours.
-The product is the deployment outcome: a working inference endpoint, license-compliant, payment-settled, operated by you.
+We do not sell GPU-hours, and we do not operate the infrastructure ourselves.
+The product is the deployment outcome: a working inference endpoint on your hardware, license-compliant, settlement-ready, owned and operated by you.
 The hardware is a means; the protocol-addressable endpoint is the product.

 It is not a closed appliance.
 The Tenzro Network protocol is open; the node software is open; the registry is open.
 If you want to run your own node without buying a Micro Data Center, that path is first-class and supported.